 Assistive Technology Videos for Spinal Cord Injury

 The Association for Driver Rehabilitation Specialists (ADED) was established in 1977 to support professionals working in the field of driver education / driver training and transportation equipment modifications for persons with disabilities through education and information dissemination.
 ADED is the primary professional organization in this specialized area, and stands ready to meet the professional needs of its members through educational conferences and research support as well as encouraging equipment development to maximize the transportation options for persons with disabilities.
-Select Directory & Services in the main toolbar, and then select Member Directory & Search to find Driver Rehabilitation Specialists, Mobility Equipment Dealers, and Mobility Equipment Manufacturers in your state of residence.
+Select Find a Provider in the main toolbar, and then select Who Provides Services to find Driver Rehabilitation Specialists, Mobility Equipment Dealers, and Mobility Equipment Manufacturers in your state of residence.

 Funded by the federal Assistive Technology Act (AT Act), this organization offers programs in every state which feature information about assistive technology and are dedicated to making it available to people with disabilities.
 Here you can learn what support your state offers for acquiring assistive technology.
 The website also contains updates on federal legislation dealing with disability and adaptive technology.
 Select AT Programs on the right to get contact information and the website of your state program.